 Cultivars of Nicotiana Plant

 67 cultivars of flowering tobacco exist.
-Foliage of the nicotiana plant can be large, making the plant bushy.
+The foliage of the nicotiana plant can be large, making the plant bushy.

-- The cultivar Alata has leaves which may grow to 10 inches, with up to 4 inch blooms.
-This is one of the most fragrant of the varieties.
+- The cultivar Alata has leaves that may grow to 10 inches (25 cm.), with up to 4 inch (10 cm.) blooms.
+This is one of the most fragrant varieties.

-- Sylvestris may reach a height of 3 to 5 feet with fragrant white flowers.
+- Sylvestris may reach a height of 3 to 5 feet (1-1.5 m.) with fragrant white flowers.

-- The Merlin series reaches only 9 to 12 inches and is appropriate for use in a front border or as part of a container planting.
+- The Merlin series reaches only 9 to 12 inches (23-31 cm.) and is appropriate for use in a front border or as part of a container planting.